ThiwankaS/ft_list/README.md

 ### Features

-- Creation and initialization of linked lists.
+- Creation and initialisation of linked lists.
 - Adding elements to the head or tail of the list.
 - Traversing and modifying list elements.
 - Deleting elements from the list.